Necktschnagge/wired-watering/README.md

 ## HowTo compile esp-device
 1. Set-up build environment like [described in Wiki](https://github.com/Necktschnagge/wired-watering/wiki/Toolchain-SETUP-(ESP8266)-(on-Windows)).
+   * if you wan to use cmake, you need to pu two paths into system path var: path to xtensa compiler, path to mingw, which is also part of msys2 (look at atab to find out -> update the wiki) ***TODO*** it may also work if there is some other mingw installation which is used check notepadd++ entry on atab: first cmake generation might fail, maybe rerun, it may say please execute some python pip install.
+Then execute it from powershell like cmake tells.
+   Where you might use python2 with make, cmake may decide to use a python3 if it finds it. so just install the python packages for the other python version too.
 2. start your shell `C:\msys32\mingw32.exe`.
 3. `git clone <this_repository>`
 4. `cd <path_to_repository>/esp-device`